nhado401/nhado401.github.io/Experience.md

 - Transitioning multiple data sources using SQL and PySpark.

-- Created a new landing page to store all of the new Slate reports.
+- Created a new landing page to store the Slate reports.

 - Developed a Machine Learning-based software solution to evaluate car accident index.